-Even though using clusters rather than voxels reduces the extent of the problem of multiple hypotheses testing, this analysis still involves testing thousands of clusters (eg, if we test at the 0.05 level of significance, then even if all 1000 brain clusters are (in truth) non-active, we will declare, on average, 50 clusters as active).
-One way to tackle this increased probability of making false discoveries is to control the False Discovery Rate (FDR).
+Even though using clusters rather than voxels reduces the extent of the problem of multiple hypotheses testing, this analysis still involves testing thousands of clusters (e.g., if we test at the 0.05 level of significance, then even if all 1000 brain clusters are (in truth) non-active, we will declare, on average, 50 clusters as active).
+One way to tackle this increased probability of making false discoveries is to control the false discovery rate (FDR).
 The FDR is the expected proportion of false discoveries among the discoveries.
-Setting our threshold level at 0.05, this means that we expect that no more than 5% of the discoveries to be false discoveries on the average.
+Setting our threshold level at 0.05, this means that on the average we expect no more than 5% of the discoveries to be false discoveries.
 In our case a discovery may be a detected voxel in single-voxel analysis or a detected cluster in CBA.
-Note that for a rightfully-detected cluster, one can only conclude that it contains at least one active voxel, not that all voxels are truely active.
+Note that for a rightfully detected cluster, one can only conclude that it contains at least one active voxel, not that all voxels are truly active.

-The BH procedure (Benjamini and Hochberg, 1995) has been adopted in the fMRI community for controlling the FDR at any desired level q while testing voxels (see Genovese et al. (2002), Stanley and Rubin (2003)), with implementations in software packages such as SPM and Brain Voyager.
+The BH procedure (Benjamini and Hochberg, 1995) has been adopted in the fMRI community for controlling the FDR at any desired level q while testing voxels (see Genovese et al., 2002; Stanley and Rubin, 2003), with implementations in software packages such as SPM and Brain Voyager.
 The results of Storey (2003) provide a Bayesian interpretation to the FDR.
-For fMRI this implies that the posterior probability that the cluster is not active given that it was detected is less than q.
+For fMRI, this implies that the posterior probability that the cluster is not active given that it was detected is less than q.

 The BH procedure makes use of the m p-values, calculated one for each voxel for testing its activation.
-Sorting these p-values we get $P{(1)} \leq \ldots \leq P{(j)} \leq \ldots P{(m)}$.
-Then find the largest p-value among all those satisfying $P{(j)} \leq q \frac{j}{m}$, call it $P{(k)}$, and declare the k voxels whose p-value is less or equal to $P{(k)}$ as active.
+Sorting these p-values, we get $P{(1)} \leq \ldots \leq P{(j)} \leq \ldots P{(m)}$ .
+Then find the largest p-value among all those satisfying $P{(j)} \leq q \frac{j}{m}$ , call it $P{(k)}$ , and declare the k voxels whose p-value is less or equal to $P{(k)}$ as active.

 The procedure can be equivalently presented, and motivated, by describing it as an "adjustment" made to the raw p-values.
 If we choose $P{(j)}$ as the threshold to separate activated voxels from not activated ones, j voxels will be chosen as active.
-Denoting by m_0 the number of voxels that are not (truly) activae (out of the entire sample of m voxels), on average $P{(j)}m_0$ non activated voxels will be (falsely) declared as active.
-Thus a crude estimate of the proportion of false discoveries is $\frac{P{(j)}m_0}{j}$.
-There may be a larger p-value for which the crude estimate may be even smaller.
-Hence, taking a greedy approach we may replace the estimate by $\min\{\frac{P{(i)}m_0}{i}|i\geq j\}$.
-Since we expect the number of truly active voxels to be a small fraction of m (as typical in brain imaging experiments), we may (pessimistically) approximate m_0 by its upper bound m without great loss in sensitivity.
-Thus, we get the "BH FDR-adjusted p-values" as follow:
+Denoting by $m_0$ the number of voxels that are not (truly) activated (out of the entire sample of m voxels), on average $P{(j)}m_0$ non-activated voxels will be (falsely) declared as active.
+Thus, a crude estimate of the proportion of false discoveries is $\frac{P{(j)}m_0}{j}$ .
+There may be a larger p-value for which the crude estimate jmay be even smaller.
+Hence, taking a greedy approach we may replace the estimate by $\min\left\{\frac{P{(j)}m_0}{i} | i \ge j\right\}$ .
+Because we expect the number of truly active voxels to be a small fraction of m (as typical in brain imaging experiments), we may (pessimistically) approximate $m^0$ by its upper bound m without great loss in sensitivity.
+Thus, we get the "BHF-DR-adjusted p-values" as follows: